MAKING AMERICAN HEALTHCARE GREAT AGAIN

 Each letter in the “IT IS ACE” strategy title corresponds to a major policy initiative.
 For each policy initiative, there is an outline of the Scope of the Problem; Policy Priorities; Deployment Phases; Special Considerations; and Accountability.

 Yisrael Safeek, MD, MBA, SafeCare, 4th Quarter 2017

 founder & CEO

-Dr. Safeek spent the last 25 + years offering strategic leadership within the US healthcare system - doctor, medical director, previous hospital owner, 10 years Joint Commission employee, 5 years Malcolm Baldrige Board of Examiners, 18-hospital Chief Medical Officer, book author, speaker, and software developer.
+Dr. Safeek spent the last 29 years offering strategic leadership within the US healthcare system - initially as a practicing physician, medical director, 10 years Joint Commission employee, 5 years Malcolm Baldrige Board of Examiners, 18-hospital Chief Medical Officer, book author, speaker, and now software developer.
 Dr. Safeek made the short list for United States Undersecretary of Health.